keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### RESEARCH
 *Specialization*: Ethics, metaethics.
-*Competence*:  Ancient, philosophy of mind, philosophy of religion,  bioethics, and applied ethics.
+*Competence*:  Ancient, mind, religion, bioethics, and applied ethics.

 ### EDUCATION

 Ph.D.
 Philosophy, University of Kentucky (in progress, defense scheduled for 2016)
 M.A.
-Philosophy, University of Kentucky, 2015
+Philosophy, University of Kentucky, 2014
 M.A.
-Applied Orthodox Theology, University of Lebanon, 2014
+Eastern Orthodox Theology, University of Lebanon, 2012
 B.A.
 Humanities, Biola University, 2004

 ### DISSERTATION